Varanasi: Ghats

 The Ghats in Varanasi are world-renowned embankments made in steps of stone slabs along the river bank where pilgrims perform ritual ablutions.
 The ghats are an integral complement to the Hindu concept of divinity represented in physical, metaphysical, and supernatural elements.
 Varanasi has at least 84 ghats, most of which are used for bathing by pilgrims and spiritually significant Hindu puja ceremony, while a few are used exclusively as Hindu cremation sites.
 Steps in the ghats lead to the banks of Ganges, including the Dashashwamedh Ghat, the Manikarnika Ghat, the Panchganga Ghat, and the Harishchandra Ghat, where Hindus cremate their dead.
 Many ghats are associated with Hindu legends and several are now privately owned.

-Many of the ghats were constructed under the patronage of the Marathas, Shindes (Scindias), Holkars, Bhonsles, and Peshwas.
+Many of the ghats were constructed under the patronage of the Marathas like Scindias, Holkars, Bhonsles, and Peshwas.
 Most are bathing ghats, while others are used as cremation sites.
 A morning boat ride on the Ganges across the ghats is a popular tourist attraction.
 The extensive stretches of ghats in Varanasi enhance the riverfront with a multitude of shrines, temples, and palaces built "tier on the tier above the water's edge".

 The Dashashwamedh Ghat is the main and probably the oldest ghat of Varanasi located on the Ganges, close to the Kashi Vishwanath Temple.
 It is believed that Brahma created this ghat to welcome Shiva and sacrificed ten horses during the Dasa-Ashwamedha yajna performed there.
 Above and adjacent to this ghat, there are also temples dedicated to Sulatankesvara, Brahmesvara, Varahesvara, Abhaya Vinayaka, Ganga (the Ganges), and Bandi Devi, which are all important pilgrimage sites.
 A group of priests performs "Agni Pooja" (Sanskrit: "Worship of Fire") daily in the evening at this ghat as a dedication to Shiva, Ganga, Surya (Sun), Agni (Fire), and the entire universe.
 Special aartis are held on Tuesdays and on religious festivals.

 The Manikarnika Ghat is the Mahasmasana, the primary site for Hindu cremation in the city.
 Adjoining the ghat, there are raised platforms that are used for death anniversary rituals.
 According to a myth, it is said that an earring of Shiva or his wife Sati fell here.
 Fourth-century Gupta period inscriptions mention this ghat.
 However, the current ghat as a permanent riverside embankment was built in 1302 and has been renovated at least three times throughout its existence.

 The Jain Ghat is believed to birthplace of Suparshvanatha (7th Tirthankara) and Parshvanatha (23rd tirthankara).
 The Jain Ghat or Bachraj Ghat is a Jain Ghat and has three Jain Temples located on the banks of the River.
 It is believed that the Jain Maharajas used to own these ghats.
 Bachraj Ghat has three Jain temples near the river's banks, and one them is a very ancient temple of Tirthankara Suparswanath.